sripranav9/AirlineReservation/app/README.md

     *Explanation: [Explanation of the query.]*

-## Additional Features
-If your application has any additional features, mention them here.

 ## License

 This project is developed as a part of *CS-UY 3083: Introduction to Databases* at NYU Tandon School of Engineering and is intended for educational purposes only.
 While this project is not covered under any formal open-source license, any use, modification, or distribution of the project's code or documentation must be consulted with and approved by the contributors of the project.